elementary/hig/code-reviews/prepare-code-for-review.md

 ## Review your code yourself first

-When you got your initial version for the poposed change working, look into the code you've added once again and ask yourself if anything could be done in a better fashion before sending it to official Code Review.
+When you got your initial version for the poposed change working, look into the code you've added once again and ask yourself if anything could be improved before sending it to official Code Review.
 Of course, if you want some early opinion, there is always the possibility to open a Draft Pull Request as well.